RideAmigosCorp/flutter-apns-only/README.md

 );
 connector.requestNotificationPermissions()
 ```

-6. Build on device and test your solution using Firebase Console (Android) and CURL (iOS, see [How to run example app on iOS](#how-to-run-example-app-on-ios)).
+6. Build on device and test your solution using CURL (iOS, see [How to run example app on iOS](#how-to-run-example-app-on-ios)).

 ## Additional APNS features:

 ### Displaying notification while in foreground

 ```dart